B0rjitaaa/dockerizingFlask/README.md

 Flask Dockerfile
 -------------
-We have chosen Linux image as a base.
+We have chosen Ubuntu image as a base.

 ```
 FROM ubuntu:16.04